huycans/yamex-murof-backend/README.md

 -Replying to a post

 # Yamex-murof-backend
-This repo is backend for yamex.
+This repo is the backend for yamex.
 Database is powered by MongoDB with Mongoose.
 DB need to be populated first (with at least 1 forum, 1 subforum, 1 thread and 1 user) before the site can work.
 Go here to see the fully working website: https://yamex.herokuapp.com/

 # How to run